 That this is a parable, not a historical account, seems unavoidable to me.
 Here is a list of a few reasons:

 1. I can think of no other place in the New Testament where Christ gives such an extensive narrative of anything, in the past tense, and it is not a story/parable.
-If you know of an example to the contrary, please leave me a comment or send me an email so I may correct this.
+If you know of an example to the contrary, please leave me a comment, so I may correct this.

 2. This parable begins exactly the same way as the parable immediately before it, at the beginning of Luke 16: "there was a certain rich man".